 [Imitating.]
 Here’s Johnny! –Wendy, I’m home!

-A reference to the famous scene in the 1980 horror film The Shining, in which a crazed Jack Nicholson looks through a hole in the door he has just chopped open with an ax and says maniacally, ”Wendy, I’m home” and, more famously, “Heeere’s Johnny!” (itself a reference to Johnny Carson’s entrance line on The Tonight Show).
+A reference to the famous scene in the 1980 horror film The Shining, in which a crazed Jack Nicholson hacks through a door with an ax and says maniacally through the hole, ”Wendy, I’m home” and, more famously, “Heeere’s Johnny!” (itself a reference to Johnny Carson’s entrance line on The Tonight Show).
 Wendy was the name of his wife in the film, played by Shelley Duvall.

 [Imitating.]
 Pretty lady?

 Jerry Lewis is a comedian who rose to fame thanks to his partnership with Dean Martin in the 1940s and 1950s and then in a lengthy string of zany films, including 1961’s The Ladies Man, in which Lewis belted, “Hey, laaaady!”

 Norman, I told you not to bother the guests.